Taiwan Security Enhancement Act: U.S. President opposed proposed law

 The U.S. president at the time, Bill Clinton, opposed the proposed legislation.
 However, most Democrats in Congress supported the legislation despite President Clinton's opposition.

 Beijing response

+From the Chinese perspective, the bill was incompatible with the policies of the previous six United States administrations, particularly Ronald Reagan's 1982 Joint Communique.
 The Chinese Government's spokesperson, responding to press inquiries, gave the Beijing Government's response as follows: